By Emily Payne

 - Purchasing Hungryroot foods will directly support City Harvest, and using a City Harvest Evite allows party guests to donate to the organization in lieu of bringing a gift.

 - Nonprofit organizations often post on the job search website org with skill-based volunteering opportunities such as accounting, public relations, IT, and strategy work.

 - The City of New York allows volunteer opportunity searches to be refined by skillsets, such as language, legal, medical, nutrition, or organizational work.

 - Throughout the winter, there are one-time volunteer opportunities to clean up the public green spaces of New York City’s five boroughs.

 Organizations throughout New York City and beyond are in need of a variety of tasks year round, not just during the holidays.
 Charities often have the same needs as for-profits businesses, without the adequate funding.
 Reach out to offer your time to organizations in an effective way—doing what you do best.

 And to be clear, the last thing we are suggesting is that you don’t volunteer.
 However, when you volunteer, check to see how you can do so most effectively—send a resume or your LinkedIn profile and offer to do a variety of tasks that match your skillset.
 If serving food and soup makes you feel good, go ahead and do it—it is still a kind act.
-However, parachuting in and out when many charitable organizations need your help and skills all year round can be problematic.
+However, parachuting in and out to fulfill an urge for charitable narcissism when many charitable organizations need your help and skills all year round can be problematic.